 Any nonprofit or higher education institute is eligible to apply.
 However, to be considered competitive for this program, organizations should have expertise in establishing rural cooperatives, and show a commitment to working in underserved rural areas.

-RCDG is a discretionary program subject to annual congressional appropriations.
 In FY 2009, the RCDG program received \$5.9 million, and in FY 2010 it received \$11.4 million in federal funding.

 RCDG Application Information